-- a.
-Contractor shall ensure coordination and continuity of care within the standards in accordance with 42 CFR 438.208. - b.
-Contractor shall ensure that through the course of coordinating care, the client's privacy is protected in accordance with all Federal and State privacy laws, including but not limited to 45 CFR 160 and 164, to the extent that such provisions are applicable. - c.
+- c.
+Contractor shall ensure that in the course of coordinating care, the client's privacy is protected in accordance with all Federal and State privacy laws, including but not limited to 45 CFR 160 and 164, to the extent that such provisions are applicable. - d.
 Contractor shall ensure that female and transgender male clients have direct access to a women's health specialist, to provide routine and preventive health care services necessary, within the network for covered care.
-This is in addition to the clients designated source of primary care if that source is not a women's health specialist, pursuant to 42 CFR 438.206(b)(2). - d.
+This is in addition to the clients designated source of primary care if that source is not a women's health specialist, pursuant to 42 CFR 438.206(b)(2). - e.
 Contractor shall provide treatment services to clients receiving Medication Assisted Treatment.
-Contractor shall communicate regularly with the prescribing physician(s) of client prescribed medications unless the client refuses to consent to sign a 42 CFR part 2 compliant Release of Information for this purpose.
+Contractor shall communicate regularly with the prescribing physician(s) of clients prescribed medications unless the client refuses to consent to sign a 42 CFR part 2 compliant Release of Information for this purpose.

-9. Sharing Information with Clients
+13. Sharing Information with Clients

-Contractor shall not prohibit or restrict any licensed, registered or certified professional staff, acting within their scope of practice, from advising or advocating on behalf of the client, for whom Contractor is providing SUD treatment from any of the following:
+Contractor shall not prohibit or restrict any licensed, registered or certified professional staff, acting within their scope of practice, from advising or advocating on behalf of a client, for whom the Contractor is providing SUD treatment from any of the following:

-- The client's health status, medical care or treatment options including any alternative treatment that may be selfadministered. - b.
+- a.
+The client's health status, medical care or treatment options including any alternative treatment that may be self-administered. - b.
 Any information the client needs in order to decide among all relevant treatment options, - c.
 The risks, benefits and consequences of treatment or non-treatment, - d.
 The clients' right to participate in decisions regarding his/her healthcare including the right to refuse treatment and to express preference regarding future treatment decisions.